kaldi-asr/kaldi/README.md

 Idlak Speech Synthesis Toolkit
 ================================

 This is the official Idlak readme.
-Note that this is supposed to be a mirror of a relatively recent kaldi repository, with various tools and examples added.
+This is a fork of [the ASR toolkit Kaldi] (https://github.com/kaldi-asr/kaldi), with various tools and examples added to make it suitable for Text-to-Speech.

-Idlak is a project to build an end-to-end parametric TTS system within Kaldi, to be distributed with the same licence.
+Idlak is a project to build an end-to-end parametric TTS system within Kaldi, to be distributed with the same Apache 2 licence.

 It contains a robust front-end, voice building tools, speech analysis utilities, and DNN tools suitable for parametric synthesis.
 It also contains